ycusif/8-Queens-Problem/README.md

 # 8-Queens Problem 🏆

-This repository contains multiple AI-based implementations of the **8-Queens Problem**, demonstrating different search and optimization techniques.
+This repository contains **8 different AI-based algorithms** to solve the **8-Queens Problem**, demonstrating various search and optimization techniques.

 ## 🌟 Introduction

-The **8-Queens Problem** is a classic combinatorial puzzle that requires placing 8 queens on an 8×8 chessboard so that no two queens threaten each other.
+The **8-Queens Problem** is a classic combinatorial puzzle requiring 8 queens to be placed on an 8×8 chessboard such that no two queens threaten each other.
 This means:
 - No two queens share the same row.
 - No two queens share the same column.
 - No two queens share the same diagonal.